HNordholm/SQL_Store_analysis-/README.md

      For countries where the top amount spent is shared, provide all customers who spent this amount.

 # Recommendations
-Based on the results of analysis, the following recommendations are made which are referred to ... file.
+Based on the insights given by SQL queries, recommendations are given which are found under the separate recommendationsfile.

 # Contact
 If you have any questions, please feel free to contact me: